japila-books/spark-sql-internals/docs/UnsafeFixedWidthAggregationMap.md

 assert(UnsafeFixedWidthAggregationMap.supportsAggregationBufferSchema(schemaWithMutableFields))
 ----

-NOTE: `supportsAggregationBufferSchema` is used exclusively when `HashAggregateExec` is requested to <<HashAggregateExec.md#supportsAggregate, supportsAggregate>>.
+`supportsAggregationBufferSchema` is used when `HashAggregateExec` is requested to [supportsAggregate](physical-operators/HashAggregateExec.md#supportsAggregate).

 ## Creating Instance